GeoBigData/gbdx-training/task_to_platform.md

 CMD python /demo/clip_raster_task.py
 ```

-- these instructions will build a Docker container with a fresh Ubuntu installation, install libraries and dependencies, create a directory, place your clip_raster.py script inside it, and execute the script when a container is built from that Docker image
+- these instructions will build a Docker container with a fresh Ubuntu installation, install libraries and dependencies, create a directory, place your clip_raster_task.py script inside it, and execute the script when a container is built from that Docker image

 ### build
-- next, navigate to the directory containing your Dockerfile and use the following command within a Docker session to build the Docker image `docker build -t <docker username>/<docker repository> .`  (note '.' at end of command)
-- this may take several minutes the first time, but because Docker builds an image in layers, should build quicker the next time
+- navigate to the directory containing your Dockerfile and use the following command within a Docker session to build the Docker image `docker build -t <docker username>/<docker repository> .`  (note '.' at end of command)(note, this may take several minutes the first time)
 - use the command `docker images` to see if your image was successfully built
-- you can now run a Docker container from that image, navigate within the container like you would any Linux system, see your scripts, `exit` quit the container
+- you can now
+	- run a Docker container from that image `docker run -it <docker username>/<docker repository> bash`
+	- navigate within the container like you would any Linux system, see your scripts, and `exit` to return to your 	Docker session

 ### test
 - the platform will pull and run your algorithm along with data from an S3 location during runtime, but an easy way to test that your algorithm executes as expected is to first run the container with locally mounted data